 #3 Simple Tip for Skincare in Winter is to Cover Up

-This one might sound like a bit of a no-brainer, as you’re going to want to wrap up warm when you head out anyway.
-But covering your face with a scarf will add another barrier of protection, particularly from the effects of icy winds.
-Another top tip is to cover your kisser in lip balm.
-Not only will that seal in the moisture, but it’ll also help prevent cracking and soreness too.
+This one might sound like a no-brainer, as you’ll want to wrap up warm when you head out anyway.
+But covering your face with a scarf will add another protection barrier, particularly from the effects of icy winds.
+Another top tip is to protect your kisser in lip balm.
+Not only will that seal in the moisture, but it’ll also help prevent cracking and soreness.

 #4 Keep the Heat Down

 … if you can.
 We all want the warm hug of a fire, a heater, a hot bath, or a shower.
-And whilst that’s all good at times, too much heat can really stress your skin out.
-In terms of bathing and handwashing, it’ll really help to keep the water a little cooler most of the time.
+And while that’s all good sometimes, too much heat can stress your skin out.
+In terms of bathing and handwashing, it’ll help to keep the water a little cooler most of the time.
 Or at least finish off with a cool rinse.
-That’ll help keep your skin moisturized, rather than dry it out further.
+That’ll help keep your skin moisturized rather than dry it out further.

 #5 Treat Yourself to a Facial

-I mentioned that it’s all about being proactive, rather than reactive, but your skin may well still need a little extra help.
+I mentioned that it’s all about being proactive rather than reactive, but your skin may well still need a little extra help.
 With that in mind, a luxury facial is well in order.
-Not only will your therapist be able to work on any stresses, dryness, and damage done by winter, they’ll be able to give you more specific advice about your overall skincare regime too.
+Not only will your therapist be able to work on any stresses, dryness, and damage done by winter, but they’ll also be able to give you more specific advice about your overall skincare regime.

 #6 Stay Hydrated

 Finally, drink water.
-You won’t want or need, to drink as much as you would in a sweaty summer, but it’s still really important for overall skin health.
-And, as an added bonus, it’ll help support the health of your hair, eyes, and nails too – that’s full beauty coverage right there.
+You won’t want or need to drink as much as you would in a sweaty summer, but it’s still really important for overall skin health.
+And, as a bonus, it’ll help support the health of your hair, eyes, and nails, too – that’s full beauty coverage right there.
 One excellent method of ensuring hydration during winter is through IV drip therapy.
 For example, by incorporating IV drip New York therapy into your winter skincare routine, you can enjoy full beauty coverage and mitigate the potential effects of the season on your skin.

 And there you have it, your top skincare tips for winter in Michigan.
 Enjoy the beauty of the season without having to overly worry about the effects on your skin.